No Court Divorce Options

 How Process Begins

-Process may begin before pleadings are filed with the Court; pleadings are filed only after settlement is reached.
+The divorce mediation process may begin before pleadings are filed with the Court; pleadings are filed only after settlement is reached.
 Mediation may also be court-referred if the litigation has been initiated.

 Timing of the process is controlled by the parties unless court-referred.
 Court events may continue to be scheduled, if court referred.